teeframe/protocol-documentation/src/snap/snap-structure.md

 ```

 :::info
-Its recommended to check the [Snap Types](./../packets/default-packets.md#snap-types) section for more information about how these values.
+It is recommended to check the [Snap Types](./../packets/default-packets.md#snap-types) section for more information about these values.
 :::

 ## Snap Slice Structure